Bookermind/KDE_SSH_Config/README.md

-# Adapted from the brilliant scripts from Jan De Luyck, with thanks #
+# Attribution #
-# Original can be found here: kcore.org/2022/05/18/ssh-passphrases-kde #
+Adapted from the brilliant scripts from Jan De Luyck, with thanks Original can be found here: kcore.org/2022/05/18/ssh-passphrases-kde

 # KDE_SSH_Config
 Scripts needed to make automatic unlocking of ssh keys work in KDE (as is standard behaviour in Gnome)